 The Certificate of Occupancy is needed by your lender to close out your construction loan and to convert you to your permanent loan.
 You will work closely with your lender/settlement company to schedule the last meeting you need to finish up the final paperwork for your new home.
 Congratulations.

-Express Modular is a top modular home manufacturer and is with you each step of the way through the process.
+Express Modular is a top modular home provider and is with you each step of the way through the process.
 Once you have contracted with Express Modular to provide your new modular home, we provide you with a complete Construction Manual which explains in detail each step above along with many tips and ideas to help you along the way.
 Your success is our success!